AaronGabriel147/node-auth1-project/README.md

 #### Notes
 - Run tests locally executing `npm test`.
 - The project comes with `migrate`, `rollback` and `seed` scripts in case you need to reset the database.
-- You are welcome to create additional files but **do not move or rename existing files** or folders.
-- Do not alter your `package.json` file except to install extra libraries or add extra scripts.
-Do not update existing libraries.
-- In your solution, it is essential that you follow best practices and produce clean and professional results.
-- Schedule time to review, refine, and assess your work.
-- Perform basic professional polishing including spell-checking and grammar-checking on your work.

 ### Task 3: Stretch Goals